linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 12 Historical Simulation and Extreme Value Theory.md

 # 12.1.2 Expected Shortfall

 To calculate expected shortfall using historical simulation, we average the losses that are worse than VaR.
-In the case of our example, the four worst losses ( $000s) are from scenarios 427, 429, 424, and 415 (see Table 12.4).
-The average of the losses for these scenarios is$ 731,166.
+In the case of our example, the four worst losses ( \$000s) are from scenarios 427, 429, 424, and 415 (see Table 12.4).
+The average of the losses for these scenarios is\$ 731,166.
 This is the expected shortfall estimate.
 (It is debatable whether the average should be taken over the five worst scenarios rather than the four worst ones.
 Regulators when they use expected shortfall typically only consider scenarios that give rise to losses that are greater than the VaR level.)

 # 12.1.3 Stressed VaR and Stressed ES